 This is something I think about a lot... especially when I move to a new place and am trying to make new friends.
 Sometimes I think other people should invite me over (if I am new) or should reach out to me.
 The reality is, I should be reaching out and doing the inviting and not sitting around waiting.
 After all, who doesn't like to be invited to something?
 I have been amazed at the friendships I have been able to cultivate by just extending a simple invitation- to the park, over for a playdate or a BBQ, or to go out for a girls night.
 There have been times when I've invited a bunch of people to an event and no one has come... and other times when way too many people have been able to come!
 Either way, one of the easiest ways to make connections with others is to take the first step and invite them to do something.
-Sometimes this means going way out of your comfort zone... which is hard, but totally rewarding.
-I want to do more of that this summer!
+Sometimes this means going way out of your comfort zone... which is hard, but often rewarding.
+I want to do more of that!

 2. Offer to help

 Many of my deepest friendships have developed during difficult times when people have reached out to our family to help.
 I truly admire friends who recognize a need and are able to step in and help without me ever needing to say anything.
 Someday I hope to be one of those people who has that talent.
 In the meantime, one way that I have developed deeper connections with friends is by offering to help in specific ways... not vague ways like saying, "Can I help with anything?," but instead saying things like, "We're going to the park this afternoon, can we pick up ____ and bring him with us?" (to a friend who just had a new baby and has a toddler or preschooler also running around).
 I have gained such a love for my friends (and their kids), by finding ways to help them out and serve them.
 I need to do that more often!